boyuandeng/boyuandeng.github.com/index.md

 Previously, I was a Master student in Control Science at [BeiJing Institute of Technology](https://www.bit.edu.cn), advised by [Prof. Jian Sun](https://ac.bit.edu.cn/szdw/dsmd/bssds/8588c2df198b4a669374cc3134ffaa9e.htm).

-**This mortal comet arcs through night's velvet but once — may each soul trail stardust in its wake.**
+**This mortal comet arcs through night's velvet but once — may each soul trail stardust in its wake.**✨

 ## News 📰